What Is Immigration?

 Immigration Statistics

-AIt is reported by the United Nations that the number of international migrants was 191 million in 2005.
-It has risen to 200 million immigrants globally by 2006 according to the international organization of migration.
-The number of international migrants has reached 244 million by 2015.
-Europe, Asia, and the U.S. host the largest number of immigrants.
+The United Nations reported that the number of international migrants was 191 million in 2005.
+It has risen to 200 million immigrants globally by 2006, according to the International Organization of Migration.
+International migrants reached 244 million by 2015—Europe, Asia, and the U.S. host the largest number of immigrants.
 Hence, the U.S. has the largest immigrant population with 19% of the world’s total.
-However, a survey conducted by Gallup in 2012 found the 640 million adults would want to immigrate if they had an opportunity.
-Most of them want to move to the developed countries.
-Those who would the U.S. as their resident country were 23%.
+However, a survey by Gallup 2012 found that 640 million adults would want to immigrate if they had an opportunity.
+Most of them want to move to developed countries—those who would use the U.S. as their resident country were 23%.
 Seven percent of them would love to immigrate to the UK.
 Other top desired destination countries include France, Germany, Canada, Saudi Arabia, Australia, and Spain.

 Benefits of immigration